 The SASC launched the Healthier Masculinities Program in 2015.
 The program is designed to encourage male identified and masculine presenting students to get involved in creating an awesome, safe and caring community.
-The Healthier Masculinities Program is a multi-faceted project, which promotes healthier masculinities, healthy relationships and work towards gender based violence prevention on the UBC Vancouver campus.
+The Healthier Masculinities Program is a multi-faceted project, which works to engage men and masculine-identified folks in anti-violence work in the UBC Vancouver community.

-The project’s goal is to eradicate the damaging stereotypes that society teaches us about masculinity, about what it means to be masculine.
-This can include engaging in discussions on mental health, gender stereotypes, incarceration rates, privilidge and sexuality.
+The project’s goal is to eradicate gender-based and sexualized violence by critically examining the damaging stereotypes that society teaches us about masculinity, and what it means to be masculine.
+This can include engaging in discussions on power, privilege, mental health, boundaries and consent, gender stereotypes, incarceration rates, and sexuality.
 This program aims to provide space for folks to engage in these conversations through educational programming, social media campaigns and ongoing learning and unlearning.

-Our mission statement is to educate and empower student on the UBC Vancouver campus by promoting a culture of healthier masculinities.
+Our mission statement is to educate and empower student on the UBC Vancouver campus to stand against sexualized and gender-based violence, by promoting a culture of healthier masculinities.

 Our guiding principles include:

-- Working from an anti-oppressive and intersectional lens
+- Working from an anti-colonial, anti-oppressive and intersectional lens

 - Acknowledging privilege and positionality